 Teleportation is the act of moving from one place to another instantaneously.
-Teleports differ from blinks in two main ways: teleports have no range limit while blinks are limited to visible destinations; and, blinks are instantaneous while teleports generally take some time to kick in.
+Teleports differ from blinks in two main ways: teleports can send you to any valid location on the floor, while blinks are limited to visible locations.
+And blinks are instantaneous, while many teleports take some time to kick in.

 There are several ways to teleport in Crawl: